thaeli/docs-test/volunteer-policy.md

             * An accountability plan.

-            * In extreme cases, a request to find a mentor to work together on the individual(s)â€™ future actions.
+            * In extreme cases, a request to find a mentor to work together on the individual(s)' future actions.

             * In extreme cases, a temporary ban from MAGFest events and communication privileges.

             * In extreme cases, removal from a department.

-        * Extreme, repeated violations of the Code of Conduct or egregious threats to staffersâ€™ safety may require the case to be escalated to office employees, department heads, event leadership,  BoD, and/or law enforcement.
+        * Extreme, repeated violations of the Code of Conduct or egregious threats to staffers' safety may require the case to be escalated to office employees, department heads, event leadership,  BoD, and/or law enforcement.
 These reports are forwarded to [staffreports@magfest.org](mailto:staffreports@magfest.org), who proceed with an internal investigation.

         * When MAGFest staff determine the final response, they will contact the original reporter to let them know what action will be taken.
 The reporter may provide feedback on the response which MAGFest staff may or may not take into account.